catarak/stl-parser/README.md

-#Parsing STL files
+#Parsing an STL file

 This is my first journey in parsing .stl files.
+The goal was to parse an .stl file, store it in a data structure, and then output the number of vertices and facets in the solid.

+##Assumptions and Notes

-I've made the assumption that the .stl file has no errors.
+* I've made the assumption that the .stl file has no errors.
 I think this is reasonable since I don't think .stl files are written by humans usually.

-A Solid object has many vertices, facets, and has a name.
+* A Solid object has many vertices, facets, and has a name.
 When a facet is inserted into a solid, its vertices are also inserted as well.
 If a vertex already has been added to the solid, it will not be added twice.
 Identical facets will also not be added twice.

-In the code as it is right now, a vertex and vector behave identically, just with a different name.
+* In the code as it is right now, a vertex and vector behave identically, just with a different name.
 Vectors and vertices have very different properties, conceptually, and therefore I decided to separate them into separate classes.

 ##How To Run